Guy Standing (economist): Views

-Standing calls on politicians to make ambitious social reforms towards ensuring financial security as a right.
-He argues for an unconditional basic income as an important step to a new approach, stating that it would create economic growth.
-If politicians fail to take the necessary decisions, he predicts a wave of anger and violence, and the rise of far-right parties.
+Standing endorsed Jeremy Corbyn's campaign in the Labour Party leadership election in 2015 and endorsed Corbyn's campaign in the United Kingdom general election in 2017 and 2019.
+Standing calls for politicians to make social reforms towards ensuring financial security as a right.
+He argues for UBI as an important step to a new approach, stating that it would create more economic activity.
+According to Standing, if politicians fail to take the necessary actions, there would be a wave of anger, violence and a rise of far-right parties.
+In 2012, Standing noted that far-right groups are "growing very, very fast."